chibicode/react-functional-css-protips/README.md

 ### :v: ProTip 2: Use CSS Modules and call them from `cn` :v:

-You'd still have to write CSS from time to time, and React offers many ways to write them.
+You'd still have to write CSS if it doesn't make sense to use functional styles.
+Example I wrote earlier:

+> If some component *must* have a height of 178px and be absolutely positioned from the bottom at 12px, then you probably **don't** want to make a new class called `height-178` and `bottom-12`.

+React offers many ways to write CSS.
 After trying all of them, **I decided that [CSS modules](https://github.com/css-modules/css-modules) is the way to go**.

 #### What are CSS modules?